slendidev/slendidev/README.md

 ## About me 🤖

-* I love programming in HolyC, C++ and Fennel.
+* I love programming in HolyC, C and Fennel.
 Currently working on a telnet game to familiarize myself with Go.

 * I've quit using tiling window managers and switched to Gnome.
 Now a Fedora and Arch Linux user.